neillturner/ansible_repo/README.md

 - Expects CentOS/RHEL 6.x hosts

 These playbooks deploy a very basic implementation of Tomcat Application Server, version 7.

+## Usage

+  * Create one of more servers in a cloud like AWS.
+THey could even be docker containers.

-To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want Tomcat deployed, and edit the group_vars/tomcat-servers file to set any Tomcat configuration parameters you need.
+  * Edit the "hosts" inventory file to contain the hostnames of these servers.

-Then run the playbook, like this:

-        ansible-playbook -i hosts site.yml

-When the playbook run completes, you should be able to see the Tomcat Application Server running on the ports you chose, on the target machines.

-This is a very simple playbook and could serve as a starting point for more complex Tomcat-based projects.
+  * If using an SSH Key add to repository and config in test/integration/tomcat/ansiblespec/config.yml

+  * Config .kitchen.yml

+  * kitchen create tomcat-centos-6

+  * kitchen converge tomcat-centos-6

+  * kitchen verify tomcat-centos-6

+##